Five Questions You Need to Answer Before Starting a Scholarship Program

 By Scholarship America

-For organizations of all sizes, starting a scholarship or tuition assistance program may seem like a no-brainer.
+For organizations of all sizes, starting a scholarship program is a win-win.
 Scholarships allow you to support your workforce, their families or your community; they help ensure higher education and a future with more skilled workers; and they are a compelling benefit that helps you recruit, retain and delight your staff.

 But creating a scholarship isn’t as simple as setting aside $1,000, putting a stack of application forms in the break room, and picking a student winner in the spring.
-A fair, sustainable, beneficial scholarship program takes a lot of thought at the outset — and the first thing you will need to do is to answer these five questions.
+An equitable and impactful scholarship program takes a lot of thought at the outset—and the first thing you will need to do is to answer these five questions.

 It’s crucial to figure out who you want to benefit from your scholarship program.
 Are you planning to reward employees directly, or provide awards to their children?
 Do you want to open the application to anyone in your local, regional, national or global community, or are you keeping the awards accessible just to your team?
 Should you earmark your scholarship funds for students pursuing degrees at a certain school, or careers in a certain industry?
-Do you want to help undergrads, graduate students, returning professionals or some combination of all of these?
+Do you want to help students from low-income families, or from communities underrepresented in your field?
+The question of who you want to impact, and why, will go a long way towards determining the shape of your program.

 Think about the demographics of your workforce.
 How old are they?
 Are they young and single, or older with families?
 Are their kids mostly in diapers, or mostly in high school?
 All of these questions will help you figure out what kind of scholarship program to offer.

-4) Can you afford to make an impact?
+3) Can I afford to make an impact?

-If you’re thinking of starting a scholarship fund, you already know that the cost of higher education is skyrocketing.
-A degree has never been a better investment — or a more expensive one.
-To create a scholarship with a real impact, we recommend a minimum award amount of $1,000; our clients’ average award is between $2,000 and $2,500.
-Awards of $5,000 and more are considered prestigious — the kind of award a student will never forget.
+If you’re thinking of starting a scholarship fund, you already know that the cost of higher education has shot up over the past two decades.
+A degree has never been a better investment—or a more expensive one.
+To create a scholarship with a real impact, we recommend gearing your budget toward higher-dollar scholarships, even if it means awarding fewer students each year.
+By providing $5,000 or $10,000 scholarships, you’re offering life-changing opportunities that students won’t forget.

 In addition, you can deepen your scholarship’s impact by making it renewable, meaning a student receives the award for multiple school years as long as he or she continues to meet the program’s required renewal criteria.
 This type of award indicates a true commitment to the student, helping them persist all the way to graduation.

-As your program grows, the cost of that staff time will, too.
-If your scholarship is outgrowing your team — or if you just don’t know where to start — contact the experts at Scholarship America.
-Our experienced scholarship management professionals can help you answer all of these questions, and get the most bang for your budget!
+If your scholarship is outgrowing your team—or if you just don’t know where to start—contact the experts at Scholarship America.
+Our experienced scholarship management professionals can help you answer these questions and create a program that delivers maximum benefits to exactly the students you hope to help.